 In the course of our business activities and in accordance with the purposes of data processing set out in Section 3, we may disclose data to third parties where such disclosure is permitted and we consider it appropriate, so that they may process the data on our behalf or, where applicable, for their own purposes.
 The following categories of recipients may be involved in particular:

-- our service providers (e.g. banks or insurers) including data processors (e.g. IT service providers);
+- our service providers and data processors (e.g. IT and hosting providers);

 - other parties in potential or pending legal proceedings;